alexirpan/alexirpan.github.io/_posts/2018-07-02-five-seconds-to-midnight.markdown

 Everyone knew when time froze, and no one knew if it would start again.

+Raindrops hung in the air.
-Cars stopped in the middle of the road, puffs of smoke stuck to their tailpipes like cotton candy.
-Raindrops hung in the air, casting shadows on sidewalks and fields around the world.
-Planes hung in the sky, the world's largest crib mobile above the clouds.
+Cars had stopped in the middle of the road, puffs of smoke stuck to their tailpipes like cotton candy.
+Planes were fixed in the sky, the world's largest crib mobile above the clouds.
 It was all very strange.

 Stranger still was what wasn't affected: people.
 Only people.
 Birds stopped mid-chirp, dogs and cats kept napping (and would nap forever), but humans